lpenguin/phigaro/Readme.md

-# Phigaro: CLI tool for predictions phages
+# Phigaro: CLI tool for phage prediction
 Phigaro is a scalable command-line tool for predictions phages and prophages from nucleid acid sequences (including metagenomes).
 It is based on phage genes HMMs and a smoothing window algorithm.